WikiMovimentoBrasil/qts3-wmb-test/README.md

 python -c "import secrets; print(secrets.token_urlsafe())"
 ```

-If you are running this container for the first time, you have to initialize the database and create a superuser for the Django ADMIN
+If you are running this container for the first time, you have to initialize the database and create a superuser for the Django admin.

+Run these after `make shell`:

 ```bash
 > cd src